git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 GUI Terminals: Terminal.app, iterm, iterm2, konsole, lxterm, xfce4-terminal,
 rxvt-unicode, xterm, roxterm, gnome terminal, cmd.exe + bash.exe

+## Shell languages {#shell-languages}

+Each shell interpreter has its own language features.
+Like with shells themselves, many will resemble the [POSIX shell language](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_01).

+You will sometimes see this in `.sh` files, which at their header,

+ZSH and Bash should be able to understand POSIX shell script you write.

 ## Shell interpreters (Shells)

 Examples: POSIX sh, Bash, ZSH, csh, tcsh, ksh, fish

+Shell interpreters *implement* the shell language.
+They are a layer on top of the kernel and are what allow you to, interactively, run commands and applications inside them.

 When we speak about "shells", such as the examples below, we're often referring to the interpreter.